 - Adidas Samba OG.
 The Samba OG is similar to the other Samba iterations with the exception of the tongues which are much smaller in the OG.
 These kicks feature old-school arches—which is to say flat or non-existent—nylon/nubuck/full-leather uppers, a slimmed down Samba profile, and quilt details on the heel patches.
 Some colorways: Gum Pack - Made of nubuck uppers, this pack consists of two shade options.
 These Adidas Samba shoes are available in white (White/Gum-Gold Metallic) and black (Black/Gum-Gold Metallic).
 Drop date: Dec 2017.

 - Adidas Samba MC - This version of the classic deviates away from the regular leather of the Samba.
 The shoes are covered with canvas uppers, and the 3-Stripes have been removed, leaving only the gold Samba wordings on the lateral side of the sneakers.
 The retro styling and T-toe suede uppers keep these sneakers as timeless-looking as ever.
 These Adidas Samba shoes are offered in blue, white, black, and red.

 - Adidas Samba Super Suede - Based on the chunkier profile of the Samba Supers, the Adidas Samba Super Suedes do everything the same except for the new treatment for the uppers.
-This time, the silhouette is covered all in suede right down to the overlays.
+This time, Adidas offers an all-suede Samba model right down to the overlays.
 The tongues also lost their quilt detailing and instead sport a smoother surface with a contrasting trefoil logo in white.